 Request for Accommodations

 Sidney Kimmel Medical College of Jefferson University is committed to providing all students with opportunities to take full advantage of the educational and academic programs.
 Our College of Medicine recognizes that students with documented disabilities may require reasonable accommodations in order to achieve this objective and/or to meet the technical standards.

 Compliance with the SKMC Honor Code/Shared Code of Values

-Join the SKMC Class of 2022 Facebook Group to meet fellow students and keep up with the latest news.
+Join the SKMC (Jefferson) Class of 2023 Accepted Students Facebook Group to meet fellow students and keep up with the latest news.
 You need to be logged into Facebook to access the group.
-In addition, please join JeffsList on Facebook, where students can sell items and look for roommates and housing.